-So you have decided to go in for higher education in business and management.
+So you have decided to go in for higher education in business and management and wanted to know a detailed analysis on MIM vs MBA.
 Good call!

 Now, you’ve got to figure out which of the zillion available courses you want to do.
 Even after you have narrowed down your field of interest to business and management, there are still too many options to choose from.